 The new Tata sub-compact sedan shares most of its components with Tiago which makes it largely identical to the hatchback.
 This also saves on pricing, since both the vehicles are built on the same platform and share comprehensive design cues along with body parts.
 Another aspect that has helped curb pricing is the length that measures less than four meters.
 This qualifies Tigor for the low cess levied on sub-four meter vehicles.
 Even the engines powering the sedan comply with the norms for the sub-four meter cars.
 These altogether results an aggressive pricing for the sedan which falls in the vicinity of Rs 4.70 lakh to Rs 7.09 lakh (ex-showroom, Delhi).
 Read – Tata Nexon Will Be India’s Most Powerful Sub-compact SUV

 One can pre-book the StyleBack by paying an initial sum of Rs 5,000.
 Though, the deliveries are likely to commence from April 2017.

 |Engine||1.05 Revotorq Diesel|

 |Max Power||69.04bhp @ 4,000rpm|

 |Transmission Options||5-speed Manual & AMT|

 Based on Tata Motors' IMPACT design philosophy, the Tata Timor surely is a great looking product.
 Since it's based on the same platform as the Tiago, both the cars share their engine and features.
-Expected to be priced between Rs 4 lakh - Rs 7.5 lakh, the Tigor can be a great value-for-money product.
+Priced between Rs 4.07 lakh - Rs 7.09 lakh, the Tigor is a great value for money product.